HenryZhao1412/hengji.github.io/_posts/Learning-Blog-1.md

 The fifth parameter is `label_func=is_cat`, this is telling the model what the image in processing contains, this is an image about cat or dog.

+The final parameter `item_tfms=Resize(224)` is to resize the size of the image to 224x224 for sending the images into the model.